mathblogging/mathblogging.org/about.md

 ## Submit your blog!

 If you are writing about mathy things, we are happy to include you here on mathblogging.org.
-Either [write us an email](mailto:mathblogging.network@gmail.com) or send us a tweet [@mathblogging](https://twitter.com/mathblogging).
+Just [write us an email](mailto:mathblogging.network@gmail.com) with your blog's details.

-## Our team of editors
+## Our history

+### development

+mathblogging.org was founded in 2011 by Frederik von Heymann, Felix Breuer, and Peter Krautzberger.
+The current edition of mathblogging.org was developed by Peter Krautzberger and Samuel Coskey.
+All code and content is available [on GitHub](https://github.com/mathblogging).

+### Editors' Picks

+From the earliest day, we provided hand picked posts alongside the *firehose* of all posts.
+Between 2017 and 2022, a group of volunteer editors replaced the earlier team, bringing their hand picked favorite from across the internet to the site.
+We still provide the [archive of their picks](./editorPicks.html) on the site.

+#### our editors (emeriti)

 **Dana Ernst** is a professor of mathematics at <a href="http://nau.edu">Northern Arizona University</a> in Flagstaff, AZ, and blogs at <a href="danaernst.com">danaernst.com</a>.
 Dana is passionate about mathematics education and his scholarly activities include topics in this area.
 In particular, he is interested in <a href="http://maamathedmatters.blogspot.com/2013/05/what-heck-is-ibl.html">inquiry-based learning</a> (IBL) as a method for teaching mathematics.
 Dana is also a Special Projects Coordinator for the <a href="http://www.inquirybasedlearning.org/">Academy of Inquiry-Based Learning</a> and actively gives <a href="http://danaernst.com/category/talks">talks</a> and organizes workshops on the benefits of IBL as well as the nuts and bolts of how to implement this approach in the mathematics classroom.
 Together with Angie Hodge, Dana is a coauthor for <a href="http://maamathedmatters.blogspot.com/">Math Ed Matters</a>, which is a (roughly) monthly column sponsored by the <a href="http://maa.org">MAA</a>.
 Lastly, Dana is an avid cyclist, trail runner, and rock climber.
 Oh, and he enjoys drinking copious amounts of coffee.